diogoff/trackml-100/README.md

 The best candidate tracks are the ones that have the smallest average distances.

-In the original dataset for the competition, every particle hit is associated with a certain _weight_.
+_Note:_ In the original dataset for the competition, every particle hit is associated with a certain _weight_.
 When computing the average distances above, use a weighted average that takes these weights into account.

 ### Is this computationally feasible?